sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.09-randomisation.md

 list.
 Another way of thinking about it is to imagine a huge deck of pre-shuffled cards.
 Using a random seed is cutting the deck at a particular point.
-The fabulous part of this is that it's precisely this ability to jump around the random which gives us huge power when making music.
+The fabulous part of this is that it's precisely this ability to jump around the random stream which gives us huge power when making music.

 Let's revisit our random melody of 8 notes with this new stream